Bam Adebayo NBA Playoffs Player Props: Heat vs. Knicks

-Bam Adebayo and the rest of the Miami Heat match up versus the New York Knicks in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Bam Adebayo and the rest of the Miami Heat face the New York Knicks in the NBA Playoffs on Saturday, at 3:30 PM ET.

-Now let's break down Adebayo's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down Adebayo's prop bets, and some stats and trends to help you make good wagers.

 Bam Adebayo Prop Bets vs. the Knicks